IhorNehrutsa/micropython/docs/library/machine.Encoder.rst

       - *phase_a* and *phase_b* are the Quadrature encoder inputs, which are usually :ref:`machine.Pin <machine.Pin>` objects, but a port may allow other values, like integers or strings, which designate a Pin in the *machine.Pin* class.
-        They may be omitted on ports which have predefined pins for *id*-specified hardware block.
+        They may be omitted on ports that have predefined pins for *id*-specified hardware block.
-        The keywords may be omitted, for example Encoder(0, Pin(0), Pin(1)).
+        The keywords may be omitted, for example, Encoder(0, Pin(0), Pin(1)).

     Keyword arguments:

       - *filter_ns*\=value.
-Specifies a ns-value for the minimal time a signal has to be stable at the pulse input to be recognized.
-The largest value is port specific and is the default.
+Specifies an ns-value for the minimal time a signal has to be stable at the pulse input to be recognized.
+The largest value is port-specific and is the default.
-        If the specified value is greater than the largest value, then largest value is used.
+        If the specified value is greater than the largest value, then - largest value is used.
         A value of 0 or negative sets the filter is switched off.

 Methods